spesmilo/electrum-docs/seedphrase.rst

 -----------

-Electrum 2.0 derives keys and addresses from a hash of the UTF8 normalized seed phrase, in a way that does not depend on the wordlist.
-This means that the wordlist can be updated without breaking existing seeds, and that future wallet implementations will not need to carry today's wordlists in order to be able to decode the seeds created today.
-This minimizes the cost of forward compatibility.
+Electrum 2.0 derives keys and addresses from a hash of the UTF8 normalized seed phrase with no dependency on a fixed wordlist.
+This means that the wordlist can differ between wallets while the seed remains portable, and that future wallet implementations will not need today's wordlists in order to be able to decode the seeds created today.
+This reduces the cost of forward compatibility.

 In addition, Electrum 2.0 seed phrases include a version number.
 The purpose of the version number is to indicate how addresses and keys are derived from the seed.
-Similar to keys derivation, the version number is obtained by a hash of the UTF8 normalized seed phrase.
+Similar to keys derivation, the version number is also obtained by a hash of the UTF8 normalized seed phrase.

 The version number is also used to check seed integrity; in order to be correct, a seed phrase must produce a registered version number.